braid-org/braidjs/readme.md

 # The Braidjs Monorepo

-By versioning our code together, it will become easier to interoperate.
+By versioning our code together, it is easier to interoperate.

   - Each top-level folder is a project.
 Add yours!
-  - Now you can make breaking changes (like a protocol change), by upgrading other people's projects directly.
+  - Now you can make breaking changes (like a protocol change), without breaking anyone -- you can upgrade other people's code directly.

 This is not my code.
 This is *our* code.